11 Habits Or Favors You Should STOP Doing To Improve Your Relationship

 An extremely lopsided “overboarding” of favors or goodwill, as counterintuitive as it seems, may lead to resentment or an imbalance of power and goodwill in the relationship and ultimately prove to be damaging.

-So with that said, here are 11 things you might want to consider stopping in order to improve your relationship:
+So with that said, here are 11 relationship habits you might want to consider stopping in order to improve your relationship:

 This — honoring your own boundaries — is critical for both people in healthy, functional relationship.